 - Add thyme, basil, rosemary and crushed red pepper flakes (if using).
 Stir to incorporate.

 - Canned tomatoes go next.

-- Place reserved chicken (and any juices that have accumulated onto the plate) into the pot.
+- Place reserved chicken (and any juices that have accumulated onto the plate) into the pan.
 Don’t throw away those flavour-packed juices!

-- Bring to a simmer, reduce heat to a medium-low simmer, cover and cook for 25 to 30 minutes (check on halfway to ensure nothing is sticking).
-Remove cover and cook another 10 to 15 minutes or until sauce has reduced slightly and chicken is completely cooked through.
+- Bring to a simmer, cover with lid slightly ajar and cook for 25 to 30 minutes (check on halfway to ensure nothing is sticking).
+Remove cover and cook another 10 to 15 minutes or until sauce has reduced slightly and chicken is fully cooked through.

 - Garnish with fresh thyme and parsley (optional).